mahesh917792/ansible/README.md

-A basic ansible playbook for beginners to create the and install the GIT on the remote machines and also some docker stuff if interested
+A basic ansible playbook for beginners to and install the GIT on the remote machines and also some docker stuff if interested